What is our conscience? And what does it mean to have a clear conscience?

 Our Goal in Keeping a Clear Conscience: Love

-The apostle Paul teaches us that Yahuwah’s purpose, or the goal of His Word and His commandments, is so that we become enabled to love — to love God, and to love others “out of a pure heart and a good conscience and sincere faith” (1Timothy 1:5).
+The apostle Paul teaches us that Yahuwah’s purpose, or the goal of His Word and His commandments, is so that we become enabled to love — loving God and loving others “out of a pure heart and a good conscience and sincere faith” (1Timothy 1:5).

 In order to accomplish Yahuwah’s purpose in our life, we must maintain a clear conscience!

-When we are living according to God’s Word, then we will be striving to keep our conscience clear.
+When we are living in harmony with God’s written Word, then we will be striving to keep our conscience clear.
 Our good and clear conscience helps us to BE loving — loving according to God’s definition for loving Him and others:

 By this we know that we love the children of God, when we love God, and keep His commandments.
 For this is the love of God, that we keep His commandments: and His commandments are not grievous (1John 5:2-3).

-Following and keeping Yahuwah’s Word/His commandments is the best way to learn to BE loving, and to keep our heart pure, our conscience clear, and our faith sincere.
+Following and keeping Yahuwah’s Word/His commandments is the best way to learn to BE loving — keeping our heart pure, our conscience clear, and our faith sincere.
 It is a pure heart, a clear conscience, and sincere faith that equips us with an inner strength and confidence, enabling us to grow in grace and maturity.

 This is one reason why the apostle Paul admonishes us:

-And above all these things put on charity [love originating from Messiah who lives within us], which is the bond of perfectness.
+And above all these things Put On Love [the love that originates from Messiah who lives within us], which is the bond of perfectness.
 And let the peace of God rule in your hearts, to the which also ye are called in one body; and be ye thankful.
 (Colossians 3:14-15)